git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 2. **Language translation task** - Ask the Chatbot to perform a language translation, without telling it what language the document is in.
 -  Download the document : https://pages.awscloud.com/rs/112-TZM-766/images/AWS-Summit-Japan-2025-EXPO-Guide.pdf

 - Open the PDF, go to page 4, and copy one of the session descriptions thats in  Japanese (for example the one shown in the image below).
-You can copy a section by highlighting a section of the Japanese text using your mouse, then selecting copy.
+You can copy a section by highlighting a section of the Japanese text using your mouse, then select copy.

 ![AWS Summit Tokyo session](/static/images/aws_summit_tokyo_session.jpg)